Production and attenuation of cosmic-ray boosted dark matter: Earth Attenuation

 where the solution of the energy loss equation \eq{eq:attenuation} and surface CRDM flux obtained in \eq{eq:crdm_flux} are adopted.
 For MC simulation, we simulated $\mathcal{O}(10^7)$ DM particles drawn from surface CRDM flux with kinetic energy between $10^{-5}$ and $100~\text{GeV}$.
 Then the underground flux is produced using the method detailed in Appendix~\ref{sec:details_of_the_monte_carlo_simulation}.

 \paragraph{Figure 5} In \fig{fig:crdm_flux_underground}, the underground CRDM fluxes at depth $z=1.4$~km calculated using different approaches for two typical cross sections are compared.
 The DM particle mass is fixed at $m_\chi=10~\text{MeV}$.
 In the left panel, we consider the case with $\sigma_{\chi p}=10^{-30}~\text{cm}^2$ which corresponds to relatively small Earth attenuation.
 In this case, after the form factor is included, both the analytical approach and MC simulation predict that the underground CRDM flux is almost the same as that at the surface.
 While the methods neglecting the form factor underpredict the DM flux at high energies above $\sim 1~\text{GeV}$.
 In the right panel, we consider the case with a relatively large cross section of $\sigma_{\chi p}=3\times 10^{-28}~\text{cm}^2$.
 The analytic approach with form factor neglected predicts a sharp cutoff in the CRDM flux at kinetic energy $6\times 10^{-3}~\text{GeV}$ in accordance with \eq{eq:Tz_relatv}.
 Due to this apparent cutoff, the CRDM should not register a signal at a typical xenon based detector with a threshold around keV, thus forming a detection ``blind spot'' for DM detection~\cite{Bringmann:2018cvk,Alvey:2019zaa,Guo:2020drq,Xia:2020apm}.
 After the form factor is turned on, the situation changes dramatically.
 Both the analytic approach and the MC simulation predict that the CRDM flux can extend to much higher energy regions and finally approach the surface flux for DM energy above GeV, which suggests that for such a large cross section the underground DM can still be energetic enough.
-Compared with the analytic approach, the MC simulation predict smaller CRDM flux by around an order of magnitude at low energy below 100~MeV, which is due to the direction changes and multiple scattering processes.